 - Tap on the “Guide” button on the controller, keep it pressed for a few seconds, and press Start Menu for 2 seconds.

 - Next up, remove the battery of the controller and wait.

 - The console will automatically boot itself in normal mode.
 Again, this works only if you are stuck in the loading green due to an integrity check.

 This is another way to fix the Xbox Stuck On Green Loading Screen that should fix if it was a temporary software glitch.
 Here’s how you can do it.

 - First up, long-press on the power button of your Xbox console for a couple of seconds.

-- The system will reboot itself possibly bringing you out of the stuck at loading green issue if there wasn’t any serious issue that triggered it in the first place.
+- The system would reboot itself, possibly bringing you out of the stuck-at-loading green issue if no serious issue triggered it in the first place.

 - Tap on the Xbox key on your console for 10 seconds and power it off.

-- Next up, long-press on the binding/sync button plus eject button plus power button together for 15 seconds.
+- Next up, long-press on the binding/sync button, eject button, and power button together for 15 seconds.

-- Release the keys as soon as you hear 2 beep sounds which are your cue to leave the keys.
+- Release the keys when you hear 2 beep sounds which are your cue to leave the keys.